wolflu05/inventree-bulk-plugin/README.md

 ##### Generate

 These fields my differ between stock location and part category.
 They correspond to the generated items property.
-For example "Generate Name" will be the name of the created location/category.
+For example "Name" will be the name of the created location/category.
+Fields like "Structural" must evaluate to something that ca be casted to a boolean (e.g. `true` or `false`).

 > [!NOTE]
 > **Extended Jinja2 context**: